graphql/graphql-spec/spec/Section 3 -- Type System.md

   thumbnail: String
 }
 ```

+Similar syntax for unions implementing interfaces is detailed below.

 Interface definitions must not contain cyclic references nor implement
 themselves.
 This example is invalid because `Node` and `Named` implement